tpavlek/tpavlek-me/source/_posts/2020-04-20-mike-nickel-rape-joke-responsibility.blade.md

 The culmination of these posts was an attack on his council colleague Andrew Knack, that clearly violates the [council code of conduct (pdf)](https://www.edmonton.ca/city_government/documents/Bylaws/C18483.pdf) sections regarding respectful communication.

-@include('_partials.image', [ 'name' => 'nickel-andrew-knack.jpg', 'caption' => 'Mike Nickel posted a cartoonish gif of colleague Andrew Knack "burning" taxpayer dollars on bike lanes' ])
+@include('_partials.image', [ 'name' => 'nickel-andrew-knack.jpg', 'caption' => 'Mike Nickel posted a cartoonish gif of colleague Andrew Knack "burning" taxpayer dollars on bike lanes.' ])

 Why would Mike Nickel choose to personally attack a council colleague like this, and why would he choose a target like Andrew Knack, who is well known in the Edmonton political scene as being very easy to get along with?